fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

 ## Introduction

 ### Issue
-The most frequent issue, when adding the mkdocs-macros plugin to an existing mkdocs project, is some markdown pages may not be rendered correctly, or cause a syntax error, or some other error.
+The most frequent issue, when adding the Mkdocs-Macros plugin to an existing MkDocs project, is that some pre-existing markdown pages may not be rendered correctly, or cause a syntax error, or some other error.

-The reason is that, by default, when the Jinja2 template engine in the **macro plugin** encounters any text that has the standard markers (typically starting with `{%`} or `{{`) this will cause a conflict: it will try to interpret that text as a macro and fail to behave properly.
+The reason is that, by default, when the Jinja2 template engine in the **macro plugin** encounters any text that has the standard markers (typically starting with `{%`} or `{{`) this will cause a conflict: it will try to interpret that text as as Jinj2 directive or macro and fail to behave properly.

 The most likely places where this can occur are the following: